-UWE Bristol has announced plans to develop a state-of-the-art engineering building with teaching and research facilities such as engine test cells, wind tunnels and dedicated learning spaces to accommodate a wide-range of engineering disciplines such as composite manufacturing, machining and metrology.
+UWE Bristol are developing a state-of-the-art engineering building with teaching and research facilities such as engine test cells, wind tunnels and dedicated learning spaces to accommodate a wide-range of engineering disciplines such as composite manufacturing, machining and metrology.

-More than 1,600 undergraduate and postgraduate students along with 100 academic and technical staff will be based in the building.
+More than 1,600 undergraduate and postgraduate students along with 100 academic and technical staff will be based in the building on our Frenchay Campus.

 Engineering building virtual tour